-Johann Binter, Austria

-Dr Fátima Camba, Spain

-Monica Ceccatelli, Italy

-Dorottya Gross, Hungary

-Ingrid Hankes-Drielsma, The Netherlands

-Eva Jørgensen, Denmark

-Anna Kalbér, Germany

-Thomas Kühn, Germany

-Marianne van Leeuwen, The Netherlands

-Dr Maria López Maestro, Spain

-Elsa Silva, Portugal

-Xenia Xenofontos, Cyprus

-"The involvement of parents and families is not the same in every European country.
-Changing daily care at the bed-side needs good management in a broad perspective - not only for caregivers but also in management at a community and national level.
-We wish that organisations such as governments, hospital managers and caregivers will invest more in the provision of high-quality care procedures and constantly promote the implementation of standards.
-High-quality care goes along with the involvement of parents.
-Therefore, healthcare professionals ought to regard parents as an essential part of the team"
+Members of the TEG Johann Binter, Austria Dr Fátima Camba, Spain Monica Ceccatelli, Italy Dorottya Gross, Hungary Ingrid Hankes-Drielsma, The Netherlands Eva Jørgensen, Denmark Anna Kalbér, Germany Thomas Kühn, Germany Marianne van Leeuwen, The Netherlands Dr Maria López Maestro, Spain Elsa Silva, Portugal Xenia Xenofontos, Cyprus Our heartfelt thanks go to our former Chair Odile Frauenfelder, The Netherlands for her valuable contribution.
+"Care procedures play an important role in an infant's and a family's daily life in neonatal units and help the neonatal team to make decisions about the continuation or any change in the care and treatment.
+It is very important for the neonatal staff to recognise the necessity of the tests and procedures in order to protect infants' sleep and reduce pain, discomfort and other disturbances.
+High quality care procedures always go along with the involvement of parents and the encouragement of parents' embracement in daily care plays a fundamental role in infants' neurodevelopmental outcome and family's bonding.
+Unfortunately, the involvement of parents and that organisations, governments, hospital managers and caregivers will invest more in the provision of high-quality care procedures and constantly promote the implementation of standards."
+Chairs of the TEG